 Shell script for monitoring certificates emitted for a domain via Certificate Transparency logs

 This script compares known certificates (stored locally) and registered certificates logged in public Certificate Transparency logs.
-It uses certspotter API and can retrieves certificates directly from host when it finds a registered certificate not already known.
+It uses certspotter API and can retrieve certificates directly from host when it finds a registered certificate not already known.

 Syntax of this script mainly inspired by check_ssl_cert, by Matteo Corti.